TylerMorgan142/project5metalhub/README.md

 - As a logged in user I can add comments to a post so that I can share my thoughts about the post

+### Design

+#### Colour Scheme

+The main colours used are black, red and white.
+This scheme was chosen for a few reasons, it is a bold and eye catching theme that offers a hight amount of contrast.
+This also suits the subject of the site, being metal music which can be views as quite bold and aggressive.
+The website is layed out the content that the user wishes to see is clearly presented on screen in an uncluttered manner.

+#### Typograhpy

+The main font used is Metal-Mania, this comes from goole fonts and was chosen for it's obvious relation to metal music, and it's design being similar to fonts that are commonly used throughout the metal genre.
+This font is used mostly important website features and to make titles more eye catching

+The secondary font used is sans-serif, is a simple and clean font that is used throughout the site for things like post content, user profile names etc.

+#### No wireframes were used in the design process

 ## Features